 - Read the academic papers:

-- A full paper covering all the outcomes from the challenge (coming soon)
+- A full paper covering all the outcomes from the challenge (under review with a journal)

 - Conference papers by challenge participants, presented at EUSIPCO 2017: